pkarsy/AutomaticSchoolBellTimer/README.md

 - Go to https://tasmota.github.io/install/ (Or simply search for ["tasmota intaller"](https://duckduckgo.com/?t=h_&q=tasmota+installer)).
 Tasmota(english) is the safest option.

-- Press the connect button → choose the serial port → check "Erase Device" → Next → Install (**a boot button press might needed**)
+- Press the connect button → choose the serial port → check "Erase Device" → Next → Install (**a ESP boot button press might needed**)
 - After the installation is complete press Next → Configure WIFI.

   Use the current WIFI, even if it is going to be different at the end.
 When we move to the final location we can change the Access Point.